Marvel Family: Primary members

-Billy Batson (Captain Marvel/Shazam)
+Billy Batson (Captain Marvel / Shazam)

 The "World's Mightiest Mortal", Captain Marvel is the superpowered alter-ego of Billy Batson, an orphaned boy who speaks the name of the wizard Shazam to become an adult superhero.
 Billy has the powers of Solomon (wisdom), Hercules (strength), Atlas (stamina), Zeus (power), Achilles (courage), and Mercury (speed); and served as the wizard Shazam's champion and herald.

 In the Golden Age and Bronze Age comics, Billy chose to share his powers with his sister Mary and his friend Freddy Freeman, creating the Marvel Family.
 Outside of the Marvel Family, Captain Marvel served briefly as a member of both the Justice League International and the Justice Society of America.

-After the 2011 New 52 reboot of the Shazam! characters by Geoff Johns & Gary Frank, Billy Batson is a troubled foster child who has inherited the name, powers, and seat on the council of magic of the wizard Shazam.
+After the 2011 The New 52 reboot of the Shazam! characters by Geoff Johns & Gary Frank, Billy Batson is a troubled foster child who has inherited the name, powers, and seat on the council of magic of the wizard Shazam.
 Becoming a hero inspired the initially brash and standoffish Billy to evolve into a noble hero and leader who embraces his new foster family.
 As Shazam, Billy has powers and a red-uniformed appearance similar to the traditional version of Captain Marvel with the added ability to wield magic via the "living lightning" that powers him.
+For a time, Shazam was infected by the Batman Who Laughs with Joker Venom and became King Shazam (while Billy became a Robin).

-Mary Bromfield (Mary Marvel/Lady Shazam)
+Mary Bromfield (Mary Marvel)

 In traditional Shazam! stories, Mary is Billy's once-lost twin sister Mary Batson.
-She is technically the oldest in the pair (adopted as Mary Bromfield), who found she could say the magic word "Shazam!" and become a Marvel as well.
+She is technically the oldest twin in the pair (adopted as Mary Bromfield), who found she could say the magic word "Shazam!" and become a Marvel as well.
 The Golden Age Mary Marvel remained a teenager in superhero form, while the modern version is transformed into an adult like her brother.
 The Golden Age Mary Marvel had a different set of patrons from Captain Marvel who contributed to her powers.
 They were Selene (grace), Hippolyte (strength), Ariadne (skill), Zephyrus (swiftness), Aurora (beauty) and Minerva (wisdom).

 During the 2007 and 2008 limited series Countdown to Final Crisis and Final Crisis, Mary Marvel lost her powers and gained the powers of Marvel Family foe Black Adam.
-She temporarily became a villain working for Darkseid and possessed by the New God Desaad.
+She temporarily became a villain working for Darkseid and possessed by the New God DeSaad.

 In current DC Comics continuity from 2012 on, Mary Bromfield is Billy Batson's foster sister, having run away from an abusive home at a young age and being placed in the Vázquez home.
 The oldest of the Shazam kids, Mary acts as the "den mother" and conscience of the group.
 She shares Billy's secret, and by saying "Shazam!" she can gain a superpowered form similar to the traditional Mary Marvel in a red uniform.